Design and characterization of electronic fractals

-\textit{Spectrally and spatially resolved wave functions:} Figure 2 shows experimental wave-function maps obtained at different bias voltages and a comparison with simulations using a tight-binding and muffin-tin model.
-In a thought experiment, we will discuss how electrons can be transported between a source at the bottom left corner, and a drain positioned at the center of the right edge.
+Figure 2 shows experimental wavefunction maps obtained at different bias voltages and a comparison with simulations using a tight-binding and muffin-tin model.
+In a thought experiment, we will discuss how electrons can be transported across the setup between a source and a drain at arbitrary positions.
 At a bias voltage of $-0.325 \,$V, the red (R), green (G) and blue (B) sites all have a high LDOS, and this also holds between the sites.
-Hence, from a chemical perspective, this wave function has strong bonding character.
-There is an excellent connectivity between source and drain along (R-B-G-B-R)-pathways, where the atomic sites have high amplitudes and are all in phase.
-At $V = -0.2\,$V, the red sites that connect the $G(1)$ triangles have a low amplitude: the wave function of the $G(3)$ triangle partitions into 9 parts, each corresponding to a $G(1)$ \Spi triangle.
-The connectivity between source and drain along (R-B-G-B-R)-pathways suffers from the lower amplitude on the red sites.
-At $V = -0.1\,$V, the LDOS shows a marked minimum on the blue sites and a peak at the green and red sites (except the red corner sites).
-From the tight-binding calculation, we find that the wave function changes sign between R and G in the (R-B-G-B-R)-chains with nodes on the blue sites.
-From a chemical perspective, this is similar to a non-bonding molecular orbital.
-It is clear that the connectivity between the source and drain is broken, and that electrons have to perform NNN-hopping between the red and green sites to be able to reach the drain.
-At $V = +0.1\,$V, all blue sites in the $G(3)$ \Spi structure have a high amplitude, whereas the red and green sites exhibit a low amplitude.
-Again, the connectivity between the source and drain is suppressed.
+Hence, from a chemical perspective, this wavefunction has strong bonding character, yielding an excellent conductivity from source to drain along (R-B-G-B-R)-pathways.
+At $V = -0.2\,$V, the red sites that connect the $G(1)$ triangles have a low amplitude: the wavefunction of the $G(3)$ triangle partitions into nine parts, each corresponding to a $G(1)$ triangle.
+The self-similar \Spi geometry thus leads to a subdivision of a fully bonding wavefunction delocalized over the $G(3)$ \Spi triangle at $-0.325 \,$V in self-similar $G(1)$ parts at $-0.2\,$V, demonstrating self-similar properties of the LDOS itself.
+At the latter bias voltage, the conductivity along (R-B-G-B-R)-pathways suffers from the lower amplitude on the red sites (except the red corner sites).
+At $V = -0.1\,$V, the LDOS shows a marked minimum on the blue sites and a peak at the green and red sites.
+From the tight-binding calculation, we find that the wavefunction has nodes on the blue sites, corresponding to a non-bonding molecular orbital from a chemical perspective.
+It is clear that the conductivity along the (R-B-G-B-R)-pathway mediated by nearest-neighbor hopping has vanished, and that electrons have to perform next-nearest-neighbor hopping between the red and green sites to propagate.
+These results connect with the theoretically calculated transmission of a \Spi carpet on a hexagonal lattice, which exhibits a gap in the conductivity although there is a high DOS in the system~\cite{Katsnelson}.
+Finally, at $V = +0.1\,$V, all blue sites in the $G(3)$ \Spi structure have a high amplitude, whereas the red and green sites exhibit a low amplitude.
+Again, the conductivity between source and drain is suppressed.
+We note that the LDOS maps of the three generations $G(1)-G(3)$ show the same features (see Supplementary Information), which is a consequence of the self-similarity of the geometry.
+We study this scale-invariance of the wavefunction in more detail with the box-counting method.